-Wolf River WMA consists of approximately 10,000 acres located in Lamar and Pearl River counties near Poplarville.
-The WMA is owned by Weyerhaeuser Company and consists of various aged pine plantations interspersed with minor stream bottoms.
+Wolf River WMA consists of approximately 10,000 acres ed in Lamar and Pearl River counties near Poplarville.
+The is owned by Weyerhaeuser Company and consists of variou pine plantations interspersed with minor stream bottoms.

-Legal bucks are those with an inside spread of at least 12 inches or one main beam length of at least 15 inches.
-For hunters less than 16 years of age, one of the three buck bag limit may be any buck.
+Legal bucks are those with an inside spread of at least 12 or one main beam length of at least 15 inches.
+For hunters less 16 years of age, one of the three buck bag limit may be any b